-- 1. Ask employer how the salary was determined try to understand their pay structure (i.e. fixed salary, pay range, open offer) - 2.
+- 1. Ask the employer how the salary was determined try to understand their pay structure (i.e. fixed salary, pay range, open offer) Most employers have fixed values for new grads.
+The exception might be an outpatient practice. - 2.
 Ask if there is any flexibility in terms of salary - 3.
 Let the employer know what you are asking for (within market value for particular employer) - 4.
 Focus on the experience, skills and/or knowledge that you are bringing to the organization that may exceed the expectations of the role and/or will immediately benefit or add value to the setting.